aronprins/simple-product-bundles/readme.txt

 * Multi-language support (DE, ES, FR, NL)

 == Upgrade Notice ==

+= 1.1.0 =
+New option to hide product images and improved bundle positioning on product pages.

 = 1.0.0 =
 Initial release of Simple Product Bundles for WooCommerce.